KataChannel/tazagroup/docs/guides/QUICK-START.md

-# 🚀 Katadev Quick Start Guide
+# 🚀 KataCore Quick Start Guide

-Get Katadev up and running in **5 minutes**!
+Get KataCore up and running in **5 minutes**!
 This guide will help you set up a complete enterprise HRM platform with automated deployment capabilities.

 ## 📋 Prerequisites